VictorKoffed/Projekt-Android/README.md

 1. Data migration to new device?
 OR add a cloud database firebase?
 2. Archive old beans and brews to remove them from home?
 3. Add some templates for methods and info about them as pictures etc?
+4. Implement Dark Mode?
+5. Implement the graph as a module for more modular code?
+6. implemetn the hamburger meny as a working button and have it one the main screens Home, bean, method and grinder, it shows the option for dark mode?

 ## 👤 Author